shapeshed/jekyll.shapeshed.com/_posts/2011-06-22-building-a-rails-server-with-puppet.md

 ## Still to do...

 I still need to create a good framework for testing.
 Currently I run things against a blank VM.
 There are a [few][17] [patterns][16] for testing which I would like to become a bit more familiar with and use.
-I'd like to extend a few existing modules and write a few new ones, particularly for user managemet.
+I'd like to extend a few existing modules and write a few new ones, particularly for user management.

 ## The good bit